branbeyyy/baranflix/README.md

 -
 Tech used: Python, HTML, Django

 I followed multiple tutorials and courses to create this simple yet working prototype website.
-At the moment it has limited functionality but I plan to improve it overtime.
+At the moment, it has limited functionality, but I plan to improve it over time.

 **_WHAT I LEARNED FROM THIS PROJECT_**
 -